 By Josh Tafoya, Bold Group Technical Trainer

-I’ve been here at Bold for 13 years.
+I’ve been at Bold Group for 13 years.

 I’ve been fortunate enough to visit over 100 Alarm Monitoring Centers.
 Everything from the very small (monitoring literally only a handful of sites), to the very large (monitoring many hundreds of thousands of sites).
 I’ve seen actual “Mom and Pop” monitoring centers, to strict corporate environments.
 If you are monitoring less than a hundred sites, the size of your database and server requirements will simply be a scaled-down version of what is used at a very high-volume monitoring center.